nycmeshnet/nycmeshnet.github.io/faq/index.md

 **Is there a monthly fee?**

 No. Once you buy a router and install it you are part of NYC Mesh.
 There are no additional costs.
-However, you are obliged however to share and extend the mesh in the same way that it was shared with you.
+However, you are obliged to share and extend the mesh in the same way that it was shared with you.

-If you are benefitting from the network, or you would like to help us extend the network you may be interested in a small [monthly donation.](/donate)
+If you are benefitting from the network, or you would like to help us extend the network, you may be interested in a small [monthly donation.](/donate)

 **Is this a replacement for my current Internet connection?**